ngi-nix/inventaire/README.md

 ## (Test) Setup

 If you are using nix flakes already, the `nixosConfiguration` can readily be included as `module` (see https://www.tweag.io/blog/2020-07-31-nixos-flakes/ as an example how).
-Otherwise, module and overlay can manually be imported as documented in `./test/test-configuration.nix`.
+Otherwise, module and overlay can manually be imported as documented [here](https://github.com/ngi-nix/inventaire/blob/master/module/inventaire.nix#L98-L128).
 The latter is supposed to be compatible with [nixos-shell](https://github.com/chrisfarms/nixos-shell).

 ### Dependency Services